contsili/visual-oddball/readme.md

 **Deviant**: Black circle (15%)

 ### Prepare the PCs for the hands-on
+1. Download code from github

-User app:
+2. User app:
 - Download and install, BESA, psychopy the APEX driver and APEX User app.
 - Connect the APEX device via USB cable.
 In Device Manager, verify that 'TMSi USB Devices' appears.
 - If not, reinstall the driver OR connect via dongle/bluetooth.

-Configure the triggers:
+3. Configure the triggers:
+- Set the usb TTL timing to 1 ms via the device manager>COM ports>open properties>bits per second to 115200, then go Advanced>Latency timer to 1 ms.
+- Open the USB TTL application.
-- Open the usb TTL app, click on some triggers till the red lamp on the hardware turns off.
-Then close the usb TTL app and you are ready to start the experiment.
+- Click through the available triggers until the red indicator light on the hardware turns off.
+- Once the light is off, close the USB TTL application.
+- You can begin now the experiment woth psychopy.

-Configure psychopy:
+4. Configure psychopy:
 - Set the correct COM port for APEX in the PsychoPy experiment settings (match the port shown in Device Manager).
 - Select the appropriate audio output (speaker) for stimulus playback in PsychoPy.

-Documentation:
+5. Documentation:
 - Find the APEX manual, driver, and User app at: \\192.168.30.3\data$\SALES\TMSi\Software\APEX\APEX User package